LighteningCode/LighteningCode/README.md

 UPDATED: 25th March 2022

-- 🔭 I’m currently researching on monorepo's, testing it out using Lerna
+- 🔭 I’m currently learning advanced testing strategies using cypress.io,
-- 🌱 I’m currently reading a book titled "The Lean Startup" by Eric Ries, currently on page 135, There is something we call the Three (3) A's of making metrics, Actionable, Accessible and Auditable (Page 134 - 137)
+- 🌱 I’m currently reading a book titled "The Lean Startup" by Eric Ries, currently on page 181, I recently learnt that smaller batches are better suited rather than very large batches.
+Large batch processing tends to make systems inefficient.
+So optimize the sizes of the batches and work with those.
-- 👯 I’m looking to collaborate on anything, but should use cool technologies related to web apps and recommender systems
+- 👯 I’m looking to collaborate on anything, but should use cool technologies related to web apps, mobile apps and some JS
 - 🤔 I don't like fat (or prop drilling) components and long meetings (2hrs+)
 - 💬 Ask me about how to build a WhatsApp or telegram Bot or how to fry plantain to crisp under 30 secs or a more pressing question, like why the head of a sardine is not included in the tin can of sardines.
 - 📫 How to reach me: elvisagbesi@gmail.com, [twitter](https://twitter.com/ben__elvis), [LinkedIn](https://www.linkedin.com/in/elvis-agbesi-81b615171/) ,[WhatsApp](https://wa.me/+233267658663) and calls +233(0)267658663